 By 1930, 513 Beacon was the home of Frank J. Hurson, a watchman in factory, and his wife, Helen M. (Hennessey) Hurson, who operated it as a lodging house.
 They previously had lived at 521 Beacon.
 They continued to live and operate the lodging house at 513 Beacon in 1937, but had moved to 54 Blue Hill Avenue in Roxbury by 1938.

-By 1961, 513 Beacon was owned by Solomon Kolodny, president of Ansko Realty Trust.
-In September of 1961, he applied for (and subsequently received) persmission to remodel the property from a lodging house into ten apartments.
+On August 18, 1961, 513 Beacon was purchased from the Hendersons by Solomon Kolodny.
+In September of 1961, he applied for (and subsequently received) permission to remodel the property, converting it from a lodging house into ten apartments.
 As part of the remodeling, he also received approval to add two stories to the rear ell, making it four stories high.

-The property changed hands, including going through foreclosure, and was acquired in November of 1982 by real estate investor George P. Demeter.
+The property changed hands, including going through foreclosure, and was acquired on November 3, 1982, by real estate dealer George P. Demeter.